GLUTEN-FREE | DAIRY-FREE

 - Leave to cool then refrigerate until very cold.

-- Spoon 2tbsp into a glass and very gently top with Prosecco (it will foam, but add the liquid little and often and it should fill without fizzing over).
+- Spoon 2tbsp into a glass and very gently too with Prosecco (it will foam a lit but little and often does the trick).

 - Garnish with cucumber and pepper ribbons and serve cold.